eapearce/shopping_list/docs/product/products.md

 The product database contains information about the product users want to purchase.

 **NOTE:** You must add a user before you can create your first product.
+Products remain after the time specified by "intervalMonths" and are not automatically deleted.

 ## Resource properties